Chinese and US aircraft in 'unsafe' encounter

 The two planes flew within 1,000 feet of each other in the general vicinity of the contested Scarborough Shoal in the South China Sea.

-A spokesperson for US Pacific Command which oversees US Troops in the region confirmed the incident, calling it "unsafe" in a statement provided to CNN.
+A spokesperson for US Pacific Command, which oversees US troops in the region confirmed, the incident, calling it "unsafe" in a statement provided to CNN.

 "The U.S. Navy P-3C was on a routine mission operating in accordance with international law," Maj.
 Rob Shuford said.